chriskilding/homebrew-source/README.md

 source /usr/local/share/zsh/site-functions/<foo>
 ```

-And if formula author forgot to note this in the caveats, you'd have to rely on guesswork.
+And if the formula author forgot to note this in the caveats, you'd have to rely on guesswork.

 ### With `brew source`

-Now to install and link a formula with shell functions, you need simply run:
+To install and source a formula with shell functions, you need simply run:

 ```bash
 brew install <foo>